MatiasAntezana/Final/MOTHER_MAIN/README.md

 ## Tests

-To run the python tests from the packgage you can use the following command
+To run the python tests from the packgage you can use the following command:

-nosetests (corre todos los tests) #puede ser que no haga falta
+nosetests (run all the tests)